Ask A Librarian

 - University of Missouri - St. Louis - University of Missouri - St. Louis faculty, staff, and students need to present a valid University of Missouri - St. Louis ID card.

-- St. Louis Mercantile Library - Members of the St. Louis Mercantile Library need a Guest Borrower card which is provided at the Thomas Jefferson Library circulation desk.
+- St. Louis Mercantile Library - Members of the St. Louis Mercantile Library need a Guest Borrower card which is provided at the Thomas Jefferson Library Public Service Desk.

-- Guest Borrowers - Community members need a Guest Borrower card purchased at the Thomas Jefferson Library circulation desk.
+- Guest Borrowers - Community members need a Guest Borrower card purchased at the Thomas Jefferson Library Public Service Desk.

-- Alumni Members - Former University of Missouri - St. Louis students who have joined the University of Missouri - St. Louis Alumni Association need a Guest Borrower card provided at the Thomas Jefferson Library circulation desk, in addition to their alumni card.
+- Alumni Members - Members of the University of Missouri - St. Louis Alumni Association need to have an active Alumni Association card and sign up for an account at the Thomas Jefferson Library Public Service Desk.

 Loan periods and borrowing privileges vary according to the user's status and the lending library's policies.
 All materials are checked out by presenting the appropriate ID card.
 Checking out materials from the library implies that the user will abide by the library's rules by returning the materials in good order and by the due dates.
 Failure to meet either condition may result in fines and/or the loss of privileges.